freetonik/rakhim.org/content/blog/you-are-a-data-point.md

 If Google said upfront:

 > We're giving you a lot of awesome products free of charge.
-You don't have to pay ever!
-But we'll collect as much information on you as possible, and if we think that's not enough at some point, we'll add more features and keep changing the services to collect more data.
+But we'll collect as much information on you as possible, and if we'll keep changing the services and terms to collect more data.
 We will use this information to target ads and maybe do something else.
 Would you like to participate?

 That's a fair deal too.
 You are _free_ to give up anything, as long as you understand what's going on.
 Of course, this kind of message doesn't survive the path from Terms of Service to The Marketing Department.